spine-tools/SpineOpt.jl/docs/src/getting_started/installation.md

 * Install SpineOpt
 * Configure Spine Toolbox for SpineOpt

 The figures below are a summary of this process that will be further explained in the following sections.
 Take note of the path in which the terminal is openend, i.e. an environments folder in a spinetools folder, as well as the environments that are active, indicated by the brackets at the start of the line, e.g. (jenv).
-Also note that the code in the image is for Linux.
-What you need to do differently for Windows is also explained in the following sections (the principle is the same but the syntax is a bit different).
+Also note that the code in the image is for Linux; for Windows the terminal will look a bit different and the line `source penv/bin/activate` needs to be replaced by `penv\Scripts\activate`.

 ![Install spine tools](figs_installation/install_spinetools.png)